upptime/upptime.js.org/docs/get-started.md

 The following steps apply to your new repository, not the `upptime/upptime` template repository.

+### Enable workflows

+To be able to see and run all the workflows that come with the upptime repo your first step must be to open the `Actions` tab on your fork.
+There you will find a dialog and a button that will allow you to enable the workflows that come with upptime.

 ### Enable publishing

 To get a static status website, you have to enable GitHub Pages on your new repository.